ryan-ribeiro/schedule-api/README.md

 GET /task/user/{username} - Retrieve a list of all tasks made by the user "username", but only if you're the "username" user authenticated.
 (ROLE_CUSTOMER authentication required)

-GET /task/{id} - Retrieve a task which id is "{id}" made by the user "username", but only if you're the "username" user authenticated (pagination available, ROLE_CUSTOMER authentication required).
+GET /task/{id} - Retrieve a task whose id is "{id}" made by the user "username", but only if you're the "username" user authenticated (pagination available, ROLE_CUSTOMER authentication required).

 POST /task - Create a new task in the name of the user "username", but only if you're the "username" user authenticated (ROLE_CUSTOMER authentication required)